bryceshen1/Customizing-and-managing-Issues/.github/steps/2-dynamic-filters.md

-# Step 2: Use dynamic filters to navigate Issues efficiently
+# Step 2: Use dynamic filters to navigate Issues

 GitHub offers powerful search capabilities directly in the Issues interface.
 You can use dynamic filters to quickly find and manage what matters most.